talfers/STR-analyzer/README.md

 This is an application setup to pull various datasets relating to short and long term rentals based on sites like Airbnb.
 There is a main [Mashvisor](./mashvisor.py) class that contains all the methods you need to collect ample data to use for your analysis.

+See the [analysis](./analysis) directory for example on how the data is returned and saved using Black Hawk, Colorado.

 ## Setup
 Setup is very simple.
 There are only 3 easy steps: